hlassiege/eventuallycoding/content/articles/en/2023/10/planning-efficient-teams.md

 ---
 id: "26"
-title: "Planning in efficient teams"
+title: "Planning within impactful teams"
 description: "How planning is managed in effective teams.
 How the way we plan changes our ability to create impact."
 date: "2023-10-22"
 tags: